Humen-debug/AR-archaeology-app/README.md

 ## Package versions

 NOTE: package: `expo-three-orbit-controls` on github is using outdated version of `three@0.108`.
-To solve the code conflict, an update is made in local `node_module`.
+To solve the code conflict, an update is made by using `package-patch`.
+Please run `yarn postinstall` before you build.